North-Shore-AI/tinkex_cookbook/docs/20251226/unified_interface/03_PORTS_AND_ADAPTERS_INTEGRATION.md

 Status: Draft
 Owner: North-Shore-AI

+NOTE: Superseded by the corrected ownership model.
+Adapter implementations now live in `crucible_kitchen`; TinkexCookbook provides recipes/config only.
+The examples below are retained for historical context.

 ## 1) Purpose

 Define how `tinkex_cookbook` implements adapters for Crucible ports and how the facade wires them.
 All external integrations must go through ports.